Crowdfunders, peer-to-peer and other alternative lenders are booming, banks are rebuilding their reputations and payday lenders are in retreat.

 A must-attend event for anyone interested in responsible finance, with inspiring speakers, dynamic discussions great networking and a growing number of delegates each year.

-Take a look at the programme and speakers.
+Take a look at the programme and speakers for our last event.